FAQ

 Q: What time is check-in and check-out for boarding stays?

-A: Daycare and boarding have the same drop off hours- by 10 a.m. on weekdays and by 11 a.m. on the weekends.
-Checkout time is 10 a.m. on weekdays and 11 a.m. on the weekends.
+A: Full day daycare and boarding have the same drop off hours- by 10 a.m. on weekdays and by 11 a.m. on the weekends.
+On weekdays we offer morning and afternoon half days, morning half day drop off is from 6:30AM-10AM with a pick up by 1PM and afternoon half day drop off is from 12PM-1:30PM with a pick up by 6PM.
+Boarding checkout time is by 10 a.m. on weekdays and 11 a.m. on the weekends.
 Standard daycare or day boarding rates apply after that time period.

 Back to top.